McDaMastR/CollatzConjectureSimulator/README.md

 ## Inout-buffers

 To facilitate this use of the GPU, _inout-buffers_ are used.
 Inout-buffers are ranges of GPU memory within `VkBuffer` objects and consist of an _in-buffer_ and _out-buffer_.
-In-buffers are storage buffers or uniform buffers and contain an array of 128-bit unsigned integer starting values.
+In-buffers are shader storage buffer objects (SSBOs) and contain an array of 128-bit unsigned integer starting values.
-Out-buffers are storage buffers and contain an array of 16-bit unsigned integer total stopping times (step counts).
+Out-buffers are also SSBOs and contain an array of 16-bit unsigned integer total stopping times (step counts).

 The main loop consists of the CPU writing starting values to in-buffers; the GPU reading starting values from in-buffers, iterating through Collatz sequences, and writing step counts to